wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction/transaction-fee.md

 The fee is not increased by 0,004 WAVES for [Exchange transactions](/en/blockchain/transaction-type/exchange-transaction) if the order is sent from a smart account or if the matcher fee is a smart asset.

-Starting from node version 1.3.1, after activation of feature #16 "Ride V5, dApp-to-dApp invocations, Continuations":
+Starting from node version 1.3.1, after activation of feature #16 "dApp-to-dApp invocations, Ride V5":

 * For Invoke Script transactions, canceled the extra fee of 0.004 WAVES for smart assets in payments and script actions.
 * For all types of transactions, the extra fee of 0.004 WAVES for sending a transaction from a smart account or dApp is only required if the complexity of sender's account script or dApp script verifier function exceeds the [sender complexity threshold](/en/ride/limits/).